natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20III.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|6pdr OQF Mk.V (57 mm)}}

 The gun on the Churchill is also excellent, as it has very high penetration and deals also very good damage for such a small calibre.
-A good trait of British guns is their high rate of fire, allowing the Churchill III to destroy several tanks quickly.
+A good trait of British guns is their high rate of fire, and the Churchill's 57 mm is no exception.
+This allows the Churchill III to engage and/or destroy several tanks relatively quickly.

 {| class="wikitable" style="text-align:center" width="100%"
 |-